ninosabella20/JAX-projects/README.md

 - Why Diffrax?
 (What is a differential equation and why model it?)
 - What projects were done over the semester?
 (ODE and SDE models)
 - A selected sample project:
-  - Why this sample was selected
+  - Why this particular sample was selected
-  - The data used
+  - Dataset from the sample
-  - The general model
+  - General selected model
-  - The goal of the model
+  - Goal of the model
-  - The implementation strategy (architecture, dynamics, etc.)
+  - Implementation strategy (architecture, dynamics, etc.)
   - Results
   - Other life-science problems this type of model could solve